Iarfhlaith Davoren: Sligo Rovers

 Davoren and joined Sligo Rovers at the start of the 2010 season on a free transfer.
 After struggling with injuries early in his time at the Showgrounds Davoren settled quickly and firmly established himself as left back in the Rovers side and started the last 30 games of the season consecutively.
 This included playing in the victorious EA Sports Cup and FAI Cup finals giving a fantastic energetic display in the latter.
 He continued well into the 2011 season playing the first 23 games until sustaining an injury against Bohemians that broke his run of 53 consecutive starts.
 Davoren scored the equalizing goal in the 2011 FAI Cup Final forcing the game to extratime and penalties.

 Hibernian trial

 Davoren went on trial with Scottish Premier League club Hibernian in December 2011.

 Cork City

 Davoren signed for Cork City in April 2014.
 Davoren made his debut for Cork City in a league game against his former club, Sligo Rovers on 11 April 2014.
 Davoren left Cork City on 30 July 2014.
 He rejoined his former club Sligo Rovers the following day.

 Return to Galway United

-In January 2019, Davoren linked up with former team-mate Alan Murphy by signing for Galway United in the League of Ireland First Division as a player-coach.
+In January 2019, Davoren linked up with former team-mate Alan Murphy by signing for Galway United for the 2019 season in the League of Ireland First Division as a player-coach.
 He was returning to the club despite a decade having passed from his last appearance for the club.